Chorus/Note-Documentation/docs/CarePlan/TargetStatuses.md

 **Deactivated:** Targets that were started but are being discontinued because it is out of scope for the learner.

 - A goal with deactivated targets only is displayed in the Past tab.

+# Change a Target's Status

+1. On the Care Plan, click on a target.
+   - If the target is "future configured", you can click the Start Target button to start the target as Baseline, or add baseline baseline and start the target as Active.
+For all other statuses, continue with the steps below.
+3. Click on the Configurations tab.
+4. Click Edit in the top right corner.
+5. Click into the status field and choose a new status.
+6. Click OK in the top right corner to save.

 ### See also
 - [Add Goals and Targets](CarePlan/AddGoalsTargets.md)